Article

 Once upon not-so-ancient times

-For the time Eleken has been in the UI/UX business, we’ve tried literally all the best design collaboration tools.
-In this article, we present a shortlist of our all-time favorites.
+For the time Eleken has been in the UI/UX business, we’ve tried literally all the best design collaboration software.
+In this article, we present a shortlist of our all-time favorites — a complete solution for design collaboration needs.

 Tools for design team internal collaboration

-It’s a stack of design team collaboration tools that create a shared workspace among the group working remotely.
+It’s a stack of design team collaboration tools that create a single platform for team collaboration, providing a shared workspace among the group working remotely.
+These tools help structure team workflows and communication, ensuring tasks and projects are organized efficiently.

 Figma, the main design collaboration platform

 A cloud-based Figma is Eleken’s ultimate tool to design wireframes, mockups, or prototypes and gather feedback on them.
-By now, it must be obvious that we love Figma.
+By now, it must be obvious that we love Figma, especially for its features that allow useful comments and real time comments, which facilitate instant feedback and collaboration.
 When we asked why, Maksym, our design director, gives a list of five reasons:

 1. Figma is a cross-platform app.
 You can open it from any device, whereas Photoshop was available only for Windows users, and Sketch worked only on MacBook.